bareos/bareos/manuals/en/developers/pluginAPI.md

 context (p\_ctx-\>fname) and is a malloc()ed string.
 This example creates a regular file (S\_IFREG), with various fields being created.

-In general, the sequence of commands issued from Bacula to the plugin to do a backup while processing the “Plugin = ” directive are:
+In general, the sequence of commands issued from Bareos to the plugin to do a backup while processing the “Plugin = ” directive are:

 1.  generate a bEventBackupCommand event to the specified plugin and